-Insert the $3/8" \times 4"$ threaded bolt (PN 60-0085) through the mast plate (PN 10-1610-22) as shown in figure 2.02 and secure with the 3/8" Nylock nut (PN 60-0085).
+Insert the 3/8" x 4" threaded bolt (PN 60-0085) through the mast plate (PN 10-1610-22) as shown in figure 2.02 and secure with the 3/8" Nylock nut (PN 60-0085).

 BE SURE TO LIBERALLY COAT THE THREADED BOLT WITH ANTI-SEIZE LUBRICANT.
 Figure 2.03 shows the proper method, note that there is lubricant applied to four portions of the bolt.
 If you do not do this, the bolt will likely gall.
-For information on galling, see the Preamble section of this manual.
+Refer to the galling information on pg.
+19 of this manual.

 The EZ-Eye bolt is fully threaded, which can create friction, which then turns into heat.
-When the initial Nylock nut was threaded on, the nut "pushed" the anti-seize compound down the bolt as it was tight-ened.
+When the initial Nylock nut was threaded on, the nut "pushed" the anti-seize compound down the bolt as it was tightened.
 Therefore, be sure to apply anti-seize to the 3/8" bolt again.

 Thread the second 3/8" Nylock nut onto the bolt, so that the end of bolt is protruding just outside of the Nylock nut as shown in figure 2.04.
 You are doing this so that the end of the Nylock nut, the portion that has the nylon in it, is manually "threaded".
 Remove the nut, turn it around so that the nylon portion of the nut is facing downward, and tighten as shown in the second photo in figure 2.04.
 The reason for doing this will be more apparent on the next page.
-Tighten the Nylock nut until there is approximately 3/4" of clearance between the two Nylock nuts as shown in figure 2.05.
+Tighten the Nylock nut until there is approximately 3/8" of clearance between the two Nylock nuts as shown in figure 2.05.